 - Young Griff – hair dyed blue

-- Daario dyes his beard blue then purple and then back to blue
+- Daario Naharis - dyes his hair and beard blue then purple and then back to blue

-- Myrcella Baratheon – hair dyed brown by Septa Eglantine
+- Princess Myrcella Baratheon – hair dyed brown by Septa Eglantine

 - Wylla Manderly - hair dyed a garish green